pydantic-resolve

 When to Use Declarative Mode

-• You want to hide FK fields from API contracts
+• You want to hide FK fields while keeping relationship definitions centralized.

 → Full ERD-Driven Guide